Destinations Greece Athens

 Must orderpork souvlaki in pita with the lot

-A two-table window on Plateia Agias Eirinis, family-run by Kostas Jr. since his grandfather opened it in 1946 — the most-defended souvlaki in central Athens.
-Charcoal-grilled pork on the spit, hand-cut pita, tomato, onion, tzatziki, a single dusting of paprika. €2 a stick.
-Closed weekends; sells out daily, often by 3 p.m.
+A two-table window on Plateia Agias Eirinis, run by Kostas Jr. since his grandfather opened it in 1946, and the most-argued-over souvlaki in central Athens.
+Charcoal-grilled pork off the spit, hand-cut pita, tomato, onion, tzatziki, one dusting of paprika. €2 a stick.
+Closed weekends, and it sells out most days by 3 p.m.

 Three generationsClosed weekendsCash easier